purwar1997/portfolio-project-4/Readme.md

 ## Description

-A simple home page for a digital marketig agency created using `HTML` and `CSS`.
+A simple home page for a digital marketing agency created using `HTML` and `CSS`.
 This project is hosted on both `Netlify` and `Vercel`.

 **Created By :** Shubham Purwar